hai-vr/hvr-ik/README.md

 - **Self-parenting**: Allows parenting the hands to the body or legs.
 See [the section about self-parenting](#parenting-the-hand-effectors-to-the-avatar-using-self-parenting) below.
 - **Improve Spine Buckling**: Helps overcoming the spine curvature when the body is upright while the hips-to-neck distance is shorter than default.
 See [the section about spine buckling](#improving-spine-buckling) below.
 - (EXPERIMENTAL) **Use Fake Double Jointed Knees**: This attempts to prevent the upper leg from clipping into the lower leg by moving the position of the lower leg.
 See [the fake knee joints](#fake-knee-joints) below.
+- **Use Direct Drive**: For scripting only.
+When true, none of the effector transforms will be used, and you will need to supply the world position and rotation to hidden fields located within the *HIKEffectors* component, only visible through scripting.
+Enabling this option before the *HIKEffectors* component is enabled will not generate any of the effector transforms.

 *Not recommended:*
 - **Do Not Preserve Hips To Neck Curvature Limit** (defaults to false):